 Converting Your Loft Into An Extra Living Space

-For most people, a loft ends up being a place for hoarding inherited items, old memories, holiday suitcases and Christmas decorations.
+For most people, a loft ends up being a place for hoarding inherited items, old memories, holiday suitcases, and Christmas decorations.
 All this clutter needs to be relocated or got rid of if you plan to convert your loft into an extra living space.
 The likes of this website offer removal, which could help you dispose of these items.
 Alternatively, you may wish to sell some of these items on second-hand sites or donate them to charity shops.
 If you want to keep onto these items, but don’t have space in your home, consider using self-storage as a solution.
+You may rely on self-storage providers just like WhatStorage for affordable storage units in Manchester, London, Brighton, and many cities in the UK.

 Consider the roof height